beau1399/arensee/README.md

 * The bishop cannot jump over other pieces

 The first rule is enforced on line 97, the second on lines 98-100, and the third on line 101.

+Most of the piece types are similarly uncomplicated in their definitions.
+Where other piece-specific behavior must be defined, though, I have endeavored to do so within the appropriate piece definition file.
+In Pawn.js, for example, one finds member function EnPassant, which accepts parameters around a hypothetical move and returns a composite structure telling whether capture-en-passant happened, and where the captured piece was located if it did.

+**Rules Enforcement**